Privacy Policy

 2.3 Information we receive from third parties

-• Phone number validation.
-When you submit a phone number on our audit form, we send the number and country code to Twilio, Inc. for validation through its Lookup v2 service.
+Phone number validation.
+When you submit a phone number, we send the number and country code to Twilio, Inc. for validation through its Lookup v2 service.
 Twilio returns a normalized E.164-formatted number, line type, and carrier name.
 We retain the validated outputs alongside your submission.

-• Business intelligence enrichment.
-We may enrich submissions with publicly available business information (for example, NAICS classification, location coordinates, web presence) from data providers and public sources, in order to improve our audit quality and to verify identity.
+Business intelligence enrichment.
+We may enrich submissions with publicly available business information (for example, NAICS classification, location coordinates, web presence) from data providers and public sources, in order to verify identity and improve service quality.

-• Partners and referrers.
-Where you reach our Services through a referral partner or where a partner submits information on your authorized behalf, we receive your contact information and any business information the partner has provided.
+Referral sources.
+Where you reach our Services through a third-party referral source or where such a source submits information on your authorized behalf, we receive your contact information and any business information that source has provided.

 3. Why We Use Personal Information